ieZaky/ieZaky/README.md

 ## 🚀 Let's Collaborate!

-I’m open to:
+Open to:
 - QA consulting and automation projects
 - Open-source collaboration
-- Sharing insights on software testing and gaming
+- Sharing ideas on testing frameworks and quality engineering

-Let’s connect, collaborate, and build something meaningful together!
+Let’s connect, collaborate, and build software that truly delivers quality.

 ---